pshouse/hrifurniture.github.com/_posts/articles/2013-03-11-introducing.md

 published: true
 ---

 You can look forward to some big changes around here.
-Over the next few weeks we'll be shaking off the dust, and applying a fresh coat of paint.
-Meanwhile we're still here ready to server your NC State Contract and workplace furnishing needs.
+Over the next few weeks, we'll be shaking off the dust and applying a fresh coat of paint.
+Meanwhile, we're still here ready to serve your NC State contract and workplace furnishing needs.
 Drop us a line at [sales@hughesrankin.com](mailto:sales@hughesrankin.com) or call 800-799-2363.

 ![](images/logo.jpg)